nicabi/binja-xtensa-epfl-project/Notes.md

   ISA --> lifting to low level

+WINDOW REGISTERS:

+a0-a15 are a sliding window that reference 16 active registers at a time

+callx4, callx8, callx12 move this sliding window

+so after callx4, now a4 holds the stack pointer and we actually use physical registers a4-a19, but still mapped to a0-a15

+Problem, I cant read the content of the register while actively decompiling...
+Also problem, 3 different call functions for each increment value, only one retw, which depends on the value of the register

 # Setup and Testing
 To add the plugin to binja, just create a symlink to the source code in the plugins folder of binary ninja